claranet/terraform-signalfx-integrations/alerting/proxy-alerting/README.md

 ## Requirements

-You need to configure SignalFx provider and retrieve a proxy-alerting token.
+You need to configure SignalFx provider and retrieve a proxy-alerting Auth.

 ```
 variable "sfx_token" {